 - Caused the accident and your injuries, which have resulted in your economic and non-economic damages

-Forms of evidence we can use to support these claims and ultimately identify the liable party include:
+Forms of evidence we can use to support these claims and ultimately identify the at-fault party include:

 - Your testimony